FUE Hair Transplant in Ann Arbor

-Dr. Pramit Malhotra has personal experience with hair restoration techniques, and he chose FUE for his practice because of how easy it is on patients, the lack of telltale evidence after the procedure is complete, and, most importantly, its natural-looking and confidence-restoring results.
+Dr. Pramit Malhotra has personal experience with hair restoration techniques, and he chose FUE for his practice because of how easy it is for patients, the lack of telltale evidence after the procedure is complete, and, most importantly, its natural-looking and confidence-restoring results.

-Dr. Malhotra himself underwent the old strip surgery before FUE became available but now feels that FUE is the best procedure for the majority of hair restoration patients.
+Dr. Malhotra had the old strip surgery before FUE became available but now feels that FUE is the best procedure for the majority of hair restoration patients.
 He feels that hair transplant surgery is one of the safest surgical procedures in cosmetic surgery (if not the safest), with the lowest complication rate and highest level of patient satisfaction.

 FUE is a unique method of harvesting hair follicles using the state–of–the–art FUE (Follicular Unit Extraction) technique.
-This automated transplant system has officially earned FDA clearance, making it the first hair follicle harvesting system to be granted clearance as the result of rigorous testing.

 The FUE device uses a punch to surround a follicle in the scalp, then removes it with suction, as opposed to pulling or twisting it out.
 The follicles chosen for collection are scattered throughout the donor area, so there is no obvious sign of their removal.
 While each follicle leaves behind a tiny, circular mark, there is no noticeable pattern to draw the eye, unlike with Follicular Unit Transplantation, which leaves evidence of collection in the form of a linear strip scar.

 Let our before and after gallery show you the expertise of Michigan’s plastic surgery specialists Dr. Pramit Malhotra and Dr. Tiffany Ballard.
 Place your trust in the skilled hands of our board-certified surgeons who understand that the difference is in the details.